Canada

 Wellington Control Tower will soon be transformed into an innovative cultural place.

 It's impossible to miss an enormous sign "Farine Five Roses" at the top of one of the tall mills just west of Griffintown.
 The sign has a long history since it was installed in 1948.
-In 1977, it lost a word "Flour" as a result of the Quiet Revolution that established the mandatory requirement to use French in all forms of public communication including signs.
+In 1977, it lost the word "Flour" as a result of the Quiet Revolution that established the mandatory requirement to use French in all forms of public communication including signs.
 How come "Five" and "Roses" survived remains a mystery to me.
 The resilience of the sign speaks for itself: the company that owned it no longer exists, but the sign continues to dominate over a cityscape.

 There are a few more mills including the ones still in operation as well as the iconic Silo No 5.
 I don't have a picture of a latter (I promise to take it), but trust me - it's incredibly ugly and unbelievably photogenic.
-By the way, as of February 2019, the current owner is calling for proposals to turn this long abandoned industrialized site into a lively neighbourhood.
+By the way, as of February 2019, the current owner is calling for proposals to turn this long-abandoned industrialized site into a lively neighbourhood.

 Old pumping station.